attestate/ad/whitepaper.md

 curators are responsible for increasing the ad space's value, not the ad publisher etc..

-We're implementing a Harberger tax mechanims that follows a linear price decay
+We're implementing a Harberger tax mechanism that follows a linear price decay
 function:

 $$